jmettraux/aachen/src/pcd__cactions.md

   : Instant Action

+Move
+: **MvA**
+: The character moves at their normal movement rate (30ft 9m 6sq t for a human);
+: Halve the movement rate in case of difficult terrain or progressing prone;
+: Some terrains might even require a 1d20 + _Exert_ ≥ `STR TC` skill check or some other check success to secure even the half rate.

 Make a Melee Attack
 : **MA**
 : Make a melee attack with a readied melee weapon, see previous page.